alison985/setting-up-mac-dev-environment/framework-laptop-ubuntu-21.04.md

 1. Install video proprietary things (link pending)
 1. Figure out best Screenshots with ease of Mac keyboard shortcuts.
 Default Screenshot app is too time consuming.
 1. Figure out best Note Taking Program
-    * (Joplin task lists as of Oct 2021 are "buggy" for my personal workflow)
+    * (Joplin Markdown and Preview mode task lists as of Oct 2021 are "buggy" for my personal workflow)
     * View [latest note-taking recommendations on Slant](https://www.slant.co/topics/6303/viewpoints/21/~note-taking-apps-for-linux~qownnotes)
-1. Figure out best Password sharing/saving
+1. Figure out best Password sharing/random creation/saving
-1. Figure out best [ PENDING - Can't figure out how not to have vault put online ] In Ubuntu Software, install 1Password.
+    * [ PENDING - Can't figure out how not to have vault put online ] In Ubuntu Software, install 1Password.
-1. Figure out if I can have a shortcut to put computer to sleep
+1. Figure out if I can have a shortcut to put computer to sleep like my mac hot corner.
 1. Ensure connection with Gitlab